 - Community education

-Funded by Department of Communities, Child Safety & Disability Services
+Funded by Department of Children, Youth Justice & Multicultural Affairs

 Legal Aid Queensland

-The Neighbourhood Centre is a Community Access Point for Legal Aid Queensland.
-Client information officers listen to your problem and explain the legal issues involved, tell you about the law and tell you how to access our services or refer you to other services which can help you.
+The Whitsunday Neighbourhood Centre is a Community Access Point for Legal Aid Queensland.
+By contacting Legal Aid’s Client Information Officers’, they can listen to your problem and explain the legal issues involved, tell you about the law and tell you how to access Legalaid services or refer you to other services which can help you.